jayrulez/prototypes/repeater/README.md

 npx repeater path/to/log.json --update
 ```

-This will take screenshot for you.
+This will take screenshot for you via [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 To verify the test case, run:

 ``` bash
 npx repeater path/to/log.json